What is Rotary

 Are you familiar with the work of Rotary?

-Members - men and women of all ages from 18 up, with a host of different talents, interests and professional skills - come from all walks of life.
+Members come from all walks of life.
 Some joined Rotary for the social life, some for business networking opportunities, and others for the chance to give something back to their communities.

-Members are enthusiastically committed to the drive to wipe out polio from the world.
-Since Rotary became involved in polio eradication in 1985, the number of reported polio cases has fallen from 350,000 a year to fewer that 60 in the last 12 months; over two billion children have been protected from the disease.
+Members are committed to the drive to eradicate polio.
+Since we became involved in 1985, the number of reported polio cases has fallen from 350,000 a year to fewer that 60 in the last 12 months; over two billion children have been protected from the disease.